-Options for adjusting driver and front pas-
+Options for adjusting driver and front passenger sun visors

-- Lower the sun visor towards the windscreen - The sun visor can be pulled out of its mounting and turned towards the door >>> Fig. 107 (1). - Swing the sun visor towards the door, longitudinally backwards.
+- Lower the sun visor towards the windscreen. - The sun visor can be pulled out of its mounting and turned towards the door >>> Fig. 102 (1). - Swing the sun visor towards the door, longitudinally backwards.

-There is a vanity mirror on the sun visor, with a cover (2).
+There is a vanity mirror on the sun visor, with a cover 2.